-Positioned north of Houston, Texas, along interstate 45, Conroe is more than a suburb of the big city–which this list of the best things to do in Conroe will prove!
+Positioned north of Houston, Texas along I-45, Conroe is more than a suburb of the big city–which this list of the best things to do in Conroe will prove!

 Prior to damming the San Jacinto River and creating an area for family fun, this seat of Montgomery County passed through history as both a timber and oil town.